dustingetz/cursor/README.md

 ## API

-Cursors look and act like an atom, they can be refined to produce a more nested cursor, and once refined to a subtree there is no way to un-refine.
+Cursors look and act like an atom, they can be refined to produce a more nested cursor which is a read/write view into a subtree of the atom.
+Once refined to a subtree there is no way to un-refine.
 Cursors have value semantics so they are suitable for use in the React.js component lifecycle.

  * IFn, e.g. `(cur [:a])` Refine an existing cursor `cur` with a path vector `[:a]` to produce a new cursor
  * IDeref e.g. `@cur` - inspect the value in the cursor